Étienne Dormoy: Biography

 Dormoy joined Buhl Aircraft Company in Detroit, MI, from 1925 to 1932, wherein he designed several types of sport and utility aircraft.
 Dormoy contributed to the first type-approval of a US aircraft (US type certificate n°1 - March 1927 for Buhl-Verville CA-3/J-4 Airster).
 Acting as Buhl's chief engineer, Dormoy designed the Buhl Airsedan in 1928 (number built > 60) and the cheap Buhl Bull Pup in 1930 (number built > 100) that were relative successes at the onset of the Great Depression.
 Buhl Airsedan Spokane Sun God was used to make the first nonstop roundtrip flight across the United States in August 1929.
 Dormoy also prototyped the Buhl A-1 Autogyro, world first autogyro with rear propulsion motor in 1931.

-Dormoy joined Boeing in Seattle, WA, around 1932-1934 and Consolidated Aircraft Corporation of San Diego (Convair-General Dynamics) in San Diego, CA, from 1936 to 1958.
+Dormoy joined Boeing in Seattle, Washington, around 1932/1934 and Consolidated Aircraft Corporation of San Diego (Convair-General Dynamics) in San Diego, California, from 1936 to 1958.